If a person believes in his/her heart but has not confessed Jesus as Lord with his mouth, can he or she be saved?

 Whoever confesses that Jesus is the Son of God, God abides in him, and he in God.
 (NASB) 1 John 4:15

-No, our salvation does not depend on what we say.
+Our salvation does not depend on our mere words.
 The issue is what does a person deeply believe?
-If a person believes in his or her heart that Jesus is Lord, you are saved.
-You could be a Christian like Joseph of Arimathea (John 19:38) who apparently did not tell very many that he was a Christian because the Holy Spirit describes him as a “secret” (krypto) Christian.
+If a person believes in his or her heart that Jesus is Savior and Lord, that person is saved.
+A person could be a Christian like Joseph of Arimathea (John 19:38) who hid the truth that he was a Christian because the Holy Spirit describes him as a “secret” (krypto) Christian.
 Yet, it is obvious that the apostle John and other Christians knew he was a Christian.
 This means that Joseph of Arimathea was not open with everyone that he was a Christian, but he is still described as a believer.

 The real question you must ask is, “Does your mouth reveal your deep personal conviction about Jesus – that He is both Savior and Lord?”
 1 Corinthians 12:3 reveals that no one can truly mean that Jesus is their Lord, except by the convicting work of the Holy Spirit.
 It is possible someone can say the words, but only a true Christian will have deep personal conviction that Jesus is Lord.

 Therefore I make known to you that no one speaking by the Spirit of God says, “Jesus is accursed”; and no one can say, “Jesus is Lord,” except by the Holy Spirit.
 1 Corinthians 12:3 (NASB)